seojiwon/medicare-demo/README.md

 Run
 ====

+Run these two scripts to preprocess the data and apply the algorithm.

 * run1.sh
  - Performs preprocessing.
 It uses Pig scripts in pre-process/ to clean the data and generate NPI similarity graph.